michaelorella/lignin-kmc/README.md

 __count_bonds__(adj)
 - adj = dok_matrix = adjacency matrix
-- return = dict() = a dictionary containing all bond strings mapped to the number of times they occur within `adj`
+- return = OrderedDict = a dictionary containing all bond strings mapped to the number of times they occur within `adj`

 Used for evaluating the frequency of different linkages within a simulated lignin

 __count_oligomer_yields__(adj)
 - adj = dok_matrix = adjacency matrix
-- return = dict = maps the size of an oligomer to the number of occurrences within the adjacency matrix
+- return = OrderedDict, dict, dict, dict = maps the size of an oligomer to: the number of occurrences within the adjacency matrix, the total number of monomers involved in oligomers, total number of branch points in oligomers of that length, and the branching coefficient for the oligomers of that length

 Used to count the yields of monomers, dimers, etc., when the simulation is complete